 Volunteer members share their time and knowledge to advance AORN's mission as well as their own careers.
-Through their work with AORN committees, specialty assemblies, national leadership, volunteers help shape AORN's standards, practice recommendation, and educational opportunities.
+Through their work with AORN committees, specialty assemblies, and national leadership, volunteers help shape AORN's standards, practice recommendation, and educational opportunities.
 There are several ways perioperative professionals can volunteer with AORN.

 AORN is only as strong as the volunteer members who contribute their knowledge and time to the association.
 Learn how to get involved with AORN committees and advocacy efforts.